 Whistleblower retaliation is when an agency official strikes back at an employee for exposing something that is believed to be wrong within the workplace.
 Specifically, federal law prohibits an agency official from taking or failing to take, or threatening to take or withhold any personnel action against or for a federal employee because that employee made a protected disclosure or engaged in a protected activity.

 Example: A supervisor directs the involuntary geographic reassignment of an employee because the employee reported safety violations to senior agency officials.How to File Whistleblower Reprisal Complaints

 TVA employees may make reprisal complaints to the OIG by contacting the OIG hotline EmPowerline at www.OIGempowerline.com or by calling 855-882-8585.
 TVA employees may also file complaints with the Office of Special Counsel (OSC), simultaneously or instead of filing with the OIG.
 The OSC is the only agency with has jurisdiction to prosecute TVA employee reprisal cases before the Merit System Protection Board (MSPB), and the MSPB is the only authority authorized by statute to adjudicate reprisal claims against TVA by TVA employees.
 TVA employees can file a complaint with the OSC on-line at www.osc.gov or by calling OSC at 800-872-9855.Whistleblower Protection Agency Certification

-OIG is currently in the process of obtaining certification by the U.S. Office of Special Counsel for compliance with training and promoting awareness of provisions of the Whistleblower Protection Act.
+OIG has obtained its certification by the U.S. Office of Special Counsel for compliance with training and promoting awareness of provisions of the Whistleblower Protection Act.
 5 U.S.C. §2302(c).